argonne-lcf/AuroraBugTracking/README.md

 # :bug: Aurora Bug Tracking System

-This repository serves as a centralized bug tracking system for ALCF Aurora at Argonne National Laboratory.
-It provides a structured way to document, track, and manage issues related to the Aurora system.
+This repository serves as a public, centralized bug tracking system for ALCF Aurora at Argonne National Laboratory.
+It provides a structured way to document, track, and manage issues related to the system.

 - [`bugs.md`](bugs.md) - Main bug tracking document containing a comprehensive table summarizing all current (and recently closed?) reported issues on Aurora